hannotify/pattern-matching-small-enhancement-or-major-feature/sections/3-deconstruction-patterns.md

 </code></pre>

 note:
+Yes, we can!

+We can use patterns in conjunction with each other to achieve even more powerful matching logic.
+We call this 'Pattern Composition', and it boils down to _nesting_ patterns.

+Let's use an example to demonstrate this.
+Suppose we have an `EffectLoop` and we want to know whether it contains both a `Reverb` and a `Delay` with the same value for their properties.

 This is how easy the code could become if we use pattern composition!
 (explain how the composed pattern would be matched)